aws-samples/amazon-macie-finding-data-reveal/README.md

 ### Macie Finding Data Reveal

-This project contains a command line utility to help you analyze Macie findings.
+This project contains a command line utility to help you investigate the sensitive data associated with Macie findings.
 Macie generates sensitive data findings when it discovers sensitive data in S3 objects that you configure a sensitive data discovery job to analyze.
 The finding includes [locators] that point to where the specific sensitive data was observed.
 The operator can follow these pointers to see what Macie saw in the object.
-This follow-up helps the operator (usually a security engineer) decide what to do next with the specific finding.
-The CLI in this package automates the manual work involved there.
+This follow-up helps the operator (usually a security engineer) validate that the discovered data is a true positive and decide what to do next with the specific finding and the object where the data was discovered.
+The CLI in this package automates the manual steps involved with retrieving the object where the sensitive data was discovered and viewing the discovered sensitive data based on its location.

 [locators]: https://docs.aws.amazon.com/macie/latest/user/findings-locate-sd.html